| Throughout

 London Gazette, first published in 1665, is the oldest,

-continuously published newspaper in the United Kingdom
+continuously published newspaper in the United Kingdom and

-publications, the Edinburgh and Belfast Gazettes, have
+the Edinburgh and Belfast Gazettes, have a unique position

-newspapers of the Crown.
-The London Gazette contains a
+Crown.
+The London Gazette contains a wide range of office

-wide range of office notices including State, Parliamentary
+notices including State, Parliamentary and Ecclesiastical

-and Ecclesiastical notices, Transport and Planning notices
+notices, Transport and Planning notices as well as Corporate

-as well as Corporate and Personal Insolvency notices to
+and Personal Insolvency notices to name a few.
+In addition,

-name a few.
-In addition, a number of Supplements are published
+a number of Supplements are published covering Honours and

-and a Quarterly Index.
+Companies' information, etc. and a Quarterly Index.

 In